Tokyo National MuseumCurrently Open [Closes at 05:00 pm]

 - Time Required: 03:00 Hrs

-- Tags: Art And Culture, Art Museum, History Museum, Family And Kids, Sculpture
+- Tags: Art And Culture, Art Museums, History Museums, Family And Kids, Sculpture

 The Tokyo National Museum is the oldest museum in Japan.
 It was built in 1872 in the Ueno Garden.
 This museum has a vast breadth of artifacts from different periods of history in Japan.
 From Buddhism to Samurai to Noh (traditional theater), they have art and sculpture to leave you mesmerized.
 Not just history but modern art also has a special place at the museum.
 The museum is divided into section related to potter, the art of sword-making and sculpture among others.
 They have artifacts from around Asia that have influenced Japan and Japanese culture on the whole.
 A section on native ancient history is also a wonderful treasure.
 They also have short exhibitions with traveling exhibits to showcase different eras of history.
 Japan is an old culture and visit to this museum will grant you a new perspective into the lives of the Japanese.